foxpoint-se/vpn-server/README.md

 # VPN server

+VPN server using Wireguard and WG Easy.

+Consists of two stacks: one which is always deployed to hopefully make other deploys quicker and one which should be destroyed after each use, to save some dollars.

+`make destroy` saves current WG configuration in Secrets Manager before the stack is tore down.
+When the stack is deployed the config files are again pulled from Secrets Manager, so we can continue where we left off.

 ## Get started

 Run `make` to get all possible commands.
 At the moment of writing the available commands are: